Health Department

 • Opportunities to develop professional public health connections

-• Experience that enhances their college applications
+• Experience that can enhance their college applications

-• A gift certificate
+• A complimentary gift certificate

 The Public Health Youth Ambassador Program training encompasses school, community and home: